catherineray/catherineray.github.io/about.md

 ### In progress:

+- Criterion for Geometrically Modelling the Lubin-Tate action
+- New Families of Newton Strata in the Torelli Locus
 - A Geometric Model of Higher K-theories at Height h=p^{k-1}(p-1) via Families of Ramified Curves — (my thesis, readable arxiv version in progress)
 - The homotopy groups of E_6^{hC_9} and the odd primary Kevaire invariant; joint with E. Belmont
 - Covers of the Octahedron; joint with D. Lee